 Lately I’ve been writing more about our modern culture and its effect on the outdoors.
 For example, one of my more loaded takes on the subject is called Millennial Hikers: Will You Stop Geotagging Your Instagram Selfies?

 Much of the joy in traveling for me is (the illusion of) exploring a wild, uncharted territory.
 Our hyper-speed sharing of everything and exploitation of wilderness for instagram-able photos has gone too far.

 I reigned in my social media habits long ago, but I struggle with the ethics of continuing a blog about the outdoors and consequently being a part of the problem.

 This shift in attitude is probably just my 40th birthday beckoning from around the corner…

 I was born and raised in Allentown Pennsylvania and I’ve spent the majority of the last decade living and working in Grand Canyon National Park.
 For more insight you can look in to the introductions to my Appalachian Trail and Bicycle Touring journals from my early 20s.

 I used to have a good collection of Grand Canyon photos and information on here.
 I have more experience and knowledge in Grand Canyon than any other destination, so it made sense to create a separate site dedicated to it.
 That was my intent with ElvesChasm.com.

 Elves Chasm is still online but the site is essentially dead.
-Once DownTheTrail is up-to-date I intend to take another stab at a dedicated Grand Canyon site, but I don’t anticipated getting to it for a long time.
+Once DownTheTrail is up-to-date I’ll consider taking another stab at a dedicated Grand Canyon site, but I don’t anticipated getting to it for a long time.
 Elves Chasm will be up in the meantime, but I eventually intend to take it down and start over with a new domain.

 What’s the Next Big Adventure?